cockpit-project/cockpit/containers/unit-tests/README.md

     $ ./start shell     # start an interactive shell in default container

-You will find the cockpit source tree (from the host) mounted at `/source` in the container.
+You will find the cockpit source tree (from the host) unpacked in the home directory (~/cockpit) inside the container.

-`/source/containers/unit-tests/run.sh` will start the builds and test run, then you can investigate in the build tree at `/tmp/source/`.
+`containers/unit-tests/run.sh` will start the builds and test run, then you can investigate in the build tree.

-`/source/containers/unit-tests/run.sh` also includes a `build` mode which will checkout and build the source, but not run any tests.

 You can also attach to another container using the provided `exec` script.
 For example: